Royal National Park railway station: History

 The station opened as Loftus on 9 March 1886 (the station currently known as Loftus was then called Loftus Junction).
 It was renamed National Park on 1 May 1889, back to Loftus in January 1890 and back again to National Park on 1 December 1896.
 It was finally renamed Royal National Park on 16 July 1955.
 The original island platform could accommodate ten carriages.
 There was also a goods bank and five sidings.
 Royal National Park was included in the electrification of the Illawarra railway line in 1926 and remained the southern limit of electrification until 1980 when overhead wiring was extended to Waterfall.

 At its peak in the 1930s, the line was served by 25 trains a day on weekends.
 On 4 July 1967, three of the five sidings at the station were removed.
 In 1978, the original station was demolished to make way for a visitor's centre and a new single platform built.
 By 1988, the line was being served by only three trains a day.

 After the Cowan rail accident in 1990, the Royal National Park branch line was used for safety tests.
-Because of the small number of services running on the line, it was also used for driver training.
+Because of the small number of services running on the line, it had the capacity for driver training to be conducted when required.

 Following the discovery of signalling faults, services ceased on 11 June 1991.
 With major expenditure required and average patronage having dwindled to three passengers per train, the line was formally closed.
 The line was taken over by the Sydney Tramway Museum with Royal National Park station re-opening as the line's terminus in May 1993.
 Due to the design of the heritage trams running on the line, they are unable to use the actual station platform.